votti/pybis/src/vagrant/README.md

 11. point your browser to `https://localhost:8443/openbis/` and check whether your server is up and running.
 Try logging in as an admin user, for example.
 12. point your browser to the ELN-LIMS Lab notebook running at `https://localhost:8443/openbis/webapp/eln-lims/` and log in as admin
-13. go to Utilities -> User Manager, click on the Operations dropdown and choose «Create User»
+13. go to Utilities -> User Manager, click on the Operations dropdown and choose "ceate User"
 14. enter a username (User ID) and a password to create a new user in openBIS (this may a while)
 15. check the AS and DSS logs if you encounter any problems: `/home/openbis/bin/bislog.sh` and `/home/openbis/bin/dsslog.sh`